 The Lucius N. Littauer Foundation Grant to the Center for Israeli Legal Studies

-Established in 2007 by the Lucius N. Littauer Foundation, under the direction of President William Lee Frost and in cooperation with Noah B. Perlman ’97 and Robert D. Frost, the Littauer Fund supports graduate students and scholars from Israel.
+Established in 2007 by the Lucius N. Littauer Foundation, under the direction of President William Lee Frost and in cooperation with Noah B. Perlman ’97 and Robert D. Frost, the Littauer Fund supports graduate students and scholars.

 Established in 1924 by Newbold Morris 1891 in memory of his father, Augustus Newbold Morris CC 1860, LAW 1864, the fellowship is awarded to a student of public or private law who may be a candidate for the J.S.D. degree.